mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This subsection complements the `TopologyType table`_
-with prose explanations of the TopologyTypes (besides Single).
+with prose explanations of the TopologyTypes (besides Single and LoadBalanced).

 TopologyType Unknown
   A starting state.